 “One of the metaphors I use is that [sleep deprivation] is like having an astigmatism.
 You don’t realize how bad your vision is until you get glasses or, in this case, good sleep.” —Mary Carskadon, PhD, director of chronobiology and sleep research at Bradley Hospital, Rhode Island

 The Three Primary Sleep Disorders

-For teens, the most common sleep issues are due to external factors, or insomnia resulting from stress and anxiety.
+For sleep deprived teens, the most common sleep issues are due to external factors, or insomnia resulting from stress and anxiety.
 However, there could be medical reasons as well.
 These are the three primary categories of disorder:

 Ongoing difficulty (at least six months) in falling asleep and/or staying asleep; can be caused by a wide variety of factors.
 The most common among the disorders, insomnia affects 23 percent of Americans.